|

 City Planning Department Design Review Process.

-Q. What will my house look like?
+Q. What will my house look

 Technology has now made it possible to quickly create near-photorealistic